Skip to Content

 As I mentioned, these cork trivets are highly heat resistant.
 But if you bring items straight out of a hot oven (450 or above), let the items cool for several minutes before placing them on the leaf trivets – these are perfect for decorating a tabletop during a dinner party!

 And if you love working with cork, I’ve got some tips for you.
-I’d also love for you to check out these other projects and posts:
+I’d also love for you to check out these other fall crafts and posts:

 Jane